helloerickh/RGB_Audio_Visualizer/README.md

 A similar process is used to translate the readings from the trimpot device to adjust the HSV Value value.
 There are two animations:
-1. Solid_Animation
-a.
-Changes the entire LED strip to the calculated HSV color
+1. Solid_Animation: Changes the entire LED strip to the calculated HSV color
-2. Middle_Out
-a.
-Propagates a single HSV color from the middle to the ends of the strip
+2. Middle_Out: Propagates a single HSV color from the middle to the ends of the strip

 To cycle between these two animations, a digital input is received from a button component.
 This button uses a pullup resistor to transmit a “HIGH” value when unpressed.
 The pressing of